gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 thread](https://cryptocointalk.com/topic/20303-gridcoin-proof-of-research-connection-sync-problem-thread/)
 for sync problem if it didn't work.

+You can also try running the wallet as an administrator.

 ## How could I test whether I am in sync with the network?

 Compare your highest block number with the one listed at